deivid11/graphql-symfony-example/README.md

 =======================

-This proyect is running with a mysql database, GraphQL can work with any database and ORM or ODM.
+This project is running with a mysql database, GraphQL can work with any database and ORM or ODM.

 The database structure is a simple Country-State-Municipality, types and field are defined in a folder per Entity.